sano-jin/rust-hands-on-wiki/contents-management-server/README.md

 ## Handle DELETE method

 We handle DELETE method as well as the POST method.
-When we get POST request, then we need to
+When we get DELETE request, then we need to

 1. obtain the file name to delete from the the request and
 2. delete the file.